-PDs would also be ideally suited for blockade enforcement. (see the posts Global Blockade vs. China and Global Blockade vs. Russia).
-Blockade runners could be disabled, and blockade-breaking defeated, with little or no issue of violating a state’s sovereignty coming into play.
+PDs would also be ideally suited for blockade enforcement. (see the posts Blockade: Military-Economic Warfare vs. China and Blockade: Military-Economic Warfare vs. Russia).
+Runners could be disabled, and blockade-breaking defeated, with an as-yet-unspecified level of violation of the owning state’s sovereignty.

 This is no minor matter.
 Enforcing blockades has been fraught with moral, legal, and political problems.
-The propulsion disabler would likely transform BE.
+The propulsion disabler would likely transform blockade operations.
 Consider the historical example of Lusitania.
 An artist’s rendering of her sinking is below.
 This picture would have looked very different if she’d been hit not by a German torpedo but by a German PD.
 Lusitania was a British-flagged ship but had aboard several hundred US citizens, many of whom were among the 1200 who lost their lives when she went down.
-As a result of those unprecedented losses, American public opinion turned against Germany and stayed decisively so until the US entered the war two years later.
-If she had been PD-ed, none of that would have happened.
-Lusitania would have gone dead in the water, then likely towed to Liverpool, and the war might have subsequently taken a different direction.
+As a result of those unprecedented losses, American public opinion turned against Germany and stayed decisively so until the US entered World War I two years later.
+If she had been PD-ed, Lusitania would have gone dead in the water, then likely be towed to Liverpool, and the war might have taken a different direction.

 PDs likely will reshape naval warfare.
 No one needs reminding that throughout history new weapons have changed the ways navies have been employed.
 The propulsion disabler may prove to be such a weapon, both to use in blockade enforcement on offense, and—of equal importance—for the navies of the United States and its allies to defend against.